justinbodnar/blackjack-ai/README.md

 A python library for teaching TensorFlow neural networks to play Blackjack and count cards.

 # Blackjack.py
-Blackjack.py is an implementation of the game using the Deck class, and played from the terminal.
-This script is used to generate data about hands of blackjack via Monte Carlo simulations.
-This is done by generating random hands and storing representations of the hands, tagged with the eventual outcome of the decision.
+Blackjack.py is used to generate data sets about hands of blackjack via Monte Carlo simulations.
+This is done by generating random hands, letting the computer make random moves, and storing representations of the hands tagged with the eventual outcome of the decision.

 # Representing a hand of blackjack and generating your own data sets